 The Maze really requires you to play along, if you don’t it’s just a dark place filled with people who you can predict will jump out at you.
 Treat it this way, as Kate does and there is nothing to be scared of.

 However, if you do play along, As I do, it is utterly terrifying.
-As I tentatively made my way down the dark unlit passageways, I was never really sure where the next jump was coming from when the next terrifying zombie attacker was hiding and even if I was going to survive.
+As I tentatively made my way down the dark unlit passageways, I was never really sure where the next jump was coming from when the next terrifying zombie attacker was hiding, and even if I was going to survive.
 I guess I am more of a big baby Than Kate and am far more susceptible to these things.
 As such, I really loved it as I enjoy being scared, whereas Kate doesn’t and found the whole thing a bit boring and mundane.

 With Either approach, the whole thing is far too short with only 7/8 themed areas.
-However, the theming is spectacularly good on the most part with some excellent animatronics, special effects, and makeup.
+However, the theming is spectacularly good for the most part with some excellent animatronics, special effects, and makeup.
 Although the gunfire could do with a lot of work.

 We were split on the attraction.
 I found it terrifying in a good way and loved the theming and effects but Kate, who admittedly is less of a fan of the show was a bit bewildered and bored.
 She didn’t let the scares get her and as such, it was all a bit of a nothing burger.